argonne-lcf/user-guides/docs/data-management/acdc/eagle-data-sharing.md

 - Guest collections: A Guest collection is a logical construct that a PI sets up on their project directory in Globus that makes it accessible to collaborators.
 The PI creates a guest collection at or below their project and shares it with the Globus account holders.
 - Shared collection: A guest collection becomes a shared collection when it is shared with a user/group.
 - Mapped Collections: Mapped Collections are created by the endpoint administrators.
-In the case of Eagle/Grand, these are created by ALCF.
+In the case of Eagle, these are created by ALCF.

 **3. Who can create Guest collections?**